HorizenLabs/zkverify-docs/docs/03-proof_submission_interface/03-polygon_cdk_proof_submission.md

 ---
-title: Tutorial: How to submit a Polygon CDK proof
+title: How to submit a Polygon CDK proof
 ---

 # How to submit a Polygon CDK proof